Nebojša Medojević: Transitional years (2000–2006)

-Post-referendum era (2007-present)
+Post-referendum era (2007–present)

-Medojević was Movement for Changes' candidate in the 2008 presidential election.
+Medojević was the Movement for Changes' candidate in the 2008 presidential election.
 During his campaign, he was endorsed by two Albanian minority parties, Albanian Alternative and FORCA.
 He came in third with slightly over 16% of the national vote.

-In the summer of 2012, a broad coalition of opposition parties called Democratic Front formed in Montenegro, which Medojević and his party joined.
+In the summer of 2012, a broad coalition of opposition parties called the Democratic Front formed in Montenegro, which Medojević and his party joined.
 Later that year, Medojević proposed to remove the last lines of the national anthem of Montenegro, Oj, svijetla majska zoro.
 He stated that the anthem's author, Sekula Drljević, was a war criminal and a fascist.
 He saw the anthem in its complete form as a provocation to Serbs in Montenegro, who suffered under Drljević's collaboration with the Axis powers during World War II.
 The following year, Medojević did not run for president in the 2013 presidential election, since Miodrag Lekić's candidacy represented the Democratic Front at the time.

 Amidst the 2014 floods in Southeast Europe, Medojević became the target of media backlash after he wrote a controversial status on Twitter, saying jokingly, "Be careful for what you wish for, your wishes might become true - Belgrade on the water".
 The tweet was in reference to the Belgrade Waterfront project.
 A Serbian tabloid, Kurir, reacted with a negative article regarding Medojević's tweet.
 Medojević then said that he tweeted the status on May 14, before he realized there was serious flooding in Serbia.
 He acknowledged that the floods in Serbia were a catastrophe, and apologized on Twitter to people who "felt insulted because of the targeting and lies of the media", which he asserted took his tweet out of context.

 In October 2015 Medojević participated in the anti-government protests in Montenegro.
 He suffered injuries in a confrontation with the riot police during the protests.
 Medojević rejected an invitation by Democratic Front leader Andrija Mandić, to attend a protest against Montenegro's accession to NATO in December 2015.
 Medojević stated that he and his party are not against Montenegro's accession to NATO, but that he wants a referendum on whether Montenegro should join NATO.

 Following the 2016 parliamentary election in Montenegro, the opposition did not immediately recognize the results of the election, and for a brief period there was still a possibility of the election being re-held.
 During that period, Medojević made a public offer to Rafet Husović of the Bosniak Party, such that if Husović and his party joined the Democratic Front, he would push for Husović to be selected as Prime Minister of Montenegro.
 Otherwise, the Bosniak Party had previously participated in coalitions with the ruling DPS.
 Husović's Bosniak Party voted on whether to join the Democratic Front or to remain in a coalition with DPS, and the party ended up voting to stay as a partner to DPS, ultimately rejecting Medojević's bid.